aditya800/AWSML/README.md

 This was first uploaded elsewhere, but I have now moved it here.
 It is the same document.
 It is not available on Kindle.

-Despite its powerful performance and market share (or more than 50% in Q32018), AWS ML is still seen as something like a black box.
+Despite its powerful performance and market share (more than 50% in Q32018), AWS ML is still seen as something like a black box.

 This guide not only provides a direct library of routines for various AWS services but also expands the functions of those ML services that cannot be directly implemented in a native environment such as AWS Comprehend (NLP).